What is urinary incontinence?

 - Hormonal changes

-2. Urge incontinence – When you suddenly need to go quickly
+2. Urge incontinence – When it suddenly has to be quick

-As the name suggests, with this form of incontinence, those affected experience a sudden, strong urge to urinate – sometimes without warning.
-This often leads to involuntary urine loss because they cannot reach the toilet in time.
+As the name suggests: With this form of incontinence, sufferers feel a sudden, strong urge to urinate – sometimes without warning.
+Often, involuntary urine loss occurs because they cannot reach the toilet in time.

 Typical symptoms: